Terabyte04/Teralib/updates.md

 Hello everyone!
 I have just begun working on this framework as of 20 Sept, 2018.
 I want to continue adding updates until I feel everything is fine and balanced out.

-NOTE: This list is not necesarrily in order.
+NOTE: This list is not necessarily in order.

 # The Next Updates:
     - I plan to add a built-in game-state system